-- 1. Any new construction of garages or other outbuildings should follow guidelines for new construction (see section entitled, "Additions, Decks, and New Construction"). - 2.
-Pre-fabricated garden sheds should be compatible with existing buildings and/or structures and as unobtrusive as possible.
+- 1. Any new construction of garages or other outbuildings should follow guidelines for new construction (see section entitled "New Construction"). - 2.
+Pre-fabricated garden sheds should be compatible with existing buildings and/or structures in size, massing, color, design and location.